-- demonstrate your organisation's ability to effectively develop, implement, manage and monitor grant activities to achieve positive outcomes for the target group of disadvantaged, unemployed young people in the trial location - demonstrate your organisation's ability to establish effective links with relevant partners and stakeholders to achieve outcomes for the target group of disadvantaged, unemployed young people. - 2.
+- demonstrate your organisation's ability to effectively develop, implement, manage and monitor grant activities to achieve positive outcomes for the young parents target group in the trial location - demonstrate your organisation's ability to establish effective links with relevant partners and stakeholders to achieve outcomes for the young parents target group. - 2.
 Demonstrate your organisation's experience, capability and capacity to implement and deliver the project and achieve its objectives.